Salam Fayyad: Career

 Fayyad began his teaching career at Yarmouk University in Jordan.
-He then worked at the World Bank in Washington from 1987 to 1995 and from 1996 to 2001 as the International Monetary Fund's representative to Palestine based in Jerusalem.
+He then worked at the International Monetary Fund in Washington from 1987 to 1995 and from 1996 to 2001 as the International Monetary Fund's representative to Palestine based in Jerusalem.

 Fayyad served as the regional manager of the Arab Bank in the West Bank and Gaza until he accepted an offer to become Yasser Arafat's Finance Minister in the Palestinian Authority Government of June 2002.
 He held this post until November 2005, when he resigned from the cabinet to run as founder and leader of the new Third Way party in the legislative elections of 2006 alongside Hanan Ashrawi and Yasser Abd Rabbo.
-The party yielded little success and only Fayyad and Ashrawi won their seats with only 2.41% of the popular vote.
+Fayyad and Ashrawi won their seats with only 2.41% of the popular vote.
 On 17 March 2007, Fayyad was again appointed Finance Minister, this time in the Fatah-Hamas unity government.